 - Routers – Take time to analyze the header information of a packet and, in some cases, add additional information.
 Each hop a packet takes from router to router increases the latency time.
 Furthermore, depending on the device there can be MAC address and routing tables lookups.

 - Storage Delays – Delays can occur when a packet is stored or accessed.
 This results in a delay caused by intermediate devices like switches and bridges.

-Network Latency is always measured in milliseconds (ms) and exposed through two metrics – Time to First Byte and Round Trip Time.
+Network Latency is measured by two metrics – Time to First Byte and Round Trip Time.
 You can use either of them for the test on your network.
 However, regardless of what you choose, make sure to keep all records in the same test category.
 It’s important to monitor any changes and address the culprits if you want to ensure a smooth user experience and keep your customer satisfaction score high.

 Time to First Byte